What Is Safety Transparency in Safety Management Systems

 - High transparency is generally considered to provide a high degree of access to all employees;

-- Low transparency is generally considered to provide a high degree of access only to select roles in the company;
+- Low transparency is generally considered to provide a high degree of access only to select managerial roles on a "need-to-know" basis;

 - Transparency and aviation safety culture have a high degree of correlation; and